 Scholarships for International Students

-In the first half of 2026, HSBI’s International Office awarded the following scholarships to international students:
+In the second half of 2026, HSBI’s International Office offers the following scholarships to international students:

-• up to zu 4 annual Scholarships for Equal Opportunities
+• Up to 4 annual Scholarships for Equal Opportunities

-The scholarship, funded by the university’s own internal quality improvement funds, targets international HSBI students who are regularly enrolled in a Bachelor’s or Master’s programme and who face special challenges in their studies (e.g., involuntary financial hardship, particular caregiving situations for children or dependent relatives, disability, refugee background).
+The scholarship, funded by the university’s own internal quality improvement funds and DAAD STIBET I, targets international HSBI students who are regularly enrolled in a Bachelor’s or Master’s programme and who face special challenges in their studies (e.g., involuntary financial hardship, particular caregiving situations for children or dependent relatives, disability, refugee background).
+First semester students are typically excluded from applying.

 Total: € 5952.00

-• Up to 3 Semester Scholarships as recognition for Commitment and Academic Success
+• Up to 3 Semester Scholarships as Recognition for Commitment

-The scholarship, funded by the university’s own internal quality improvement funds, targets international HSBI students who are regularly enrolled in a Bachelor’s or Master’s programme and who distinguish themselves through good academic performance or notable social or cultural commitment.
+The scholarship, funded by the university’s own internal quality improvement funds and DAAD STIBET I, targets international HSBI students who are regularly enrolled in a Bachelor’s or Master’s programme and who distinguish themselves through good academic performance or notable intercultural commitment at HSBI.

 Monthly rate: € 496.00